ky4meru/RedWine/README.md

 ### Considerations before installation

 *RedWine* manipulates files that are considered as threats by all antiviral engines.
 It will - *for sure* - be annoying during the installation of most packages.
-To avoid this, make sure that `$Env:ChocolateyInstall` is part of the exclusion lists of the antiviral engines prior to any package installation.
-Below is the command to run for Windows Defender.
+To avoid this, make sure that `$Env:ChocolateyInstall` - *which will contain all the RedWine packages* - is part of the exclusion lists of the antiviral engines prior to any package installation.

+> [!NOTE]
+> You are free to set `$Env:ChocolateyInstall` prior to the Chocolatey installation.
+This possibility is interesting, especially to store packages in a patch that is already excluded by the antiviral engines on the host.
+>
+> ```powershell
+> [Environment]::SetEnvironmentVariable("ChocolateyInstall", "$CustomPath", [System.EnvironmentVariableTarget]::Machine)
+> ```
+>
+> If you do not manually set it, `$Env:ChocolateyInstall` is set to `$Env:ProgramData\chocolatey` by default during Chocolatey installation process.

+To exclude the Chocolatey folder from Windows Defender scans, run the following PowerShell command **as adminsitrator**.
+For other antiviral engines, please refer to the associated documentation.

 ```powershell
 Add-MpPreference -ExclusionPath "$Env:ChocolateyInstall"